-Today, Truvada is readily used as PrEP in the USA and in a few European countries, such as Norway and France.
-PrEP is often taken as one pill a day during the time you want to be protected.
-Research shows that it can also be effective if taken 2-24 hours before sex, and during the two following days.
+Today, Truvada is widely used as PrEP in the States, and it’s also being used in a handful of European countries.
+Since the patent for Truvada expired earlier this year there are now significantly cheaper generic drugs available on the market.
+PrEP is usually taken continuously as one pill a day during the time you want the protection.
+It is this continuous use that has been approved for PrEP in Sweden.
+However, research shows that it can work when taking the medication 2-24 hours before having sex and during the two following days.

-RFSL wants PrEP to become a useful tool for the HIV prevention in Sweden.
-Condoms are effective when used, but not everyone uses them, and HIV continues to spread, especially in vulnerable groups.
-PrEP cannot replace other methods of HIV prevention, but it is a good complement to existing tools.
+RFSL wants PrEP to be yet another way of working with HIV prevention in Sweden.
+Condoms are effective when they are used, but not everyone succeeds in using them.
+HIV will continue to spread, especially within more vulnerable groups.
+PrEP can’t replace other ways of working with HIV prevention, but would be a complement to the methods already in use.

 RFSL thinks that PrEP should be offered to people who run an increased risk of contracting HIV.
 This should include, but not be limited to, MSM who engage in condomless sex with new partners, trans people who engage in condomless sex with men, and sex workers.
 We know from previous studies that the level of self-selection is high, i.e. that those who ask for PrEP also are in need of it.
 Thus, PrEP should be offered generously to people who ask for PrEP, when the individual and the doctor both feel that there’s an increased risk of HIV infection.